gramineproject/graphene/README.rst

 Graphene library OS uses the PAL (``libpal.so``) as a loader to bootstrap applications in the library OS.
-To start Graphene, PAL (``libpal.so``) will have to be run as an executable, with the name of the program, and a |_| "manifest file" (per-app configuration) given from the command line.
+To start Graphene, PAL (``libpal.so``) will have to be run as an executable, with the name of the program, and a |nbsp| "manifest file" (per-app configuration) given from the command line.
 Graphene provides three options for specifying the programs and manifest files:

 - option 1 (automatic manifest)::